hollyritch/autogato/README.md

+# 0. Contact

+Upon requests, I added now some help for analysing your generated data.
+If you need anything, don't hesitate to contact me via richard@bioinf.uni-leipzig.de.
+Many functions that could help in the analysis of your data are already implemented as part of the package, so I can easily extract them and add them to the analysis.py file if necessary so that you can easily use them without too much effort.

 # 1. General

 Autogato is a python package designed to compute irreducible autocatalytic subsystems in metabolic networks.
 It consists of the following modules: